jeffslofish/open-source-help-wanted/README.md

 Find issues to work on with the labels and keywords you specify.

-See live app running here: https://open-source-help-wanted.herokuapp.com (please allow several seconds for first load).
+See live app running here: https://www.opensourcehelpwanted.com/.

 ![Screenshot](screenshot.png)